Santo Domingo Travel Guide

 Entry requirements

-US citizens must have a passport valid for period of intended stay in the Dominican Republic.
+US citizens must have a passport that's valid for the period of intended stay in the Dominican Republic.
 A visa is not required for touristic stays.
+A tourist card is required, but this fee is typically included in the airline ticket.

-British citizens must have a passport valid for period of intended stay in the Dominican Republic.
+British citizens must have a passport that's valid for the period of intended stay in the Dominican Republic.
 A visa is not required for holders of British passports endorsed 'British Citizen' or 'British Overseas Territories Citizen' travelling as tourists.
-Visitors are required to obtain a Tourist Card on arrival; these are generally valid for 30 days, but can be extended.
-Holders of passports with any other endorsement should contact the relevant embassy to confirm entry requirements.
+A tourist card is required on arrival and is generally valid for 30 days, but can be extended.

-Canadian citizens must have a passport valid for period of intended stay in the Dominican Republic.
+Canadian citizens must have a passport that's valid for the period of intended stay in the Dominican Republic.
 A visa is not required for tourist stays.
+The tourist card fee is usually included in the cost of the airline ticket.

-Australian citizens must have a passport valid for period of intended stay in the Dominican Republic.
+Australian citizens must have a passport that's valid for the period of intended stay in the Dominican Republic.
 A visa is not required for those travelling as tourists.
+A tourist card is required and is generally included in the airline fare.

-South African citizens must have a passport valid for period of intended stay in the Dominican Republic.
+South African citizens must have a passport that's valid for the period of intended stay in the Dominican Republic.
 A visa is not required for those travelling as tourists.
+The tourist card fee is generally included in the ticket price.

-Irish citizens must have a passport valid for period of intended stay in the Dominican Republic.
+Irish citizens must have a passport that's valid for the period of intended stay in the Dominican Republic.
 A visa is not required for those travelling as tourists.
+A tourist card is required and usually included with the flight.

-New Zealand citizens must have a passport valid for period of intended stay in the Dominican Republic.
+New Zealand citizens must have a passport that's valid for the period of intended stay in the Dominican Republic.
 A visa is not required for those travelling as tourists.
+A tourist card is generally included in the airline fare and valid for 30 days.

 Useful contacts